tmpfs/prism/doc/components.md

 export default Prism(Label)
 ```

-Now you can use all the built in properties, for example:
+Now you can use all the built in [style properties](#style-properties), for example:

 ```html
   <Label